barKoderSDK/capacitor-plugin/README.md

 ```typescript
 setRegionOfInterest(options: { left: number; top: number; width: number; height: number; }) => Promise<any>
 ```

+Defines the Region of Interest (ROI) on the camera preview for barcode scanning, specifying an area where the application focuses on detecting barcodes

 | Param         | Type                                                                       |
 | ------------- | -------------------------------------------------------------------------- |